-Rebecca Strutt, Artistic Director and Conductor, Senior Choir
+Dr. Rebecca Strutt, Artistic Director, Conductor Senior Choir, Conductor Training Choir

-Rebecca Strutt is currently a student in the Doctorate of Music Education program at Liberty University (DME) and a graduate of both Boston University (MMus) and Gordon College (BMus), where she specialized in secondary choral music and the performing arts.
-Having taught at the middle school and high school levels and as an adjunct college professor, Rebecca has significant experience conducting and educating choirs of all ages.
-Before moving to Ontario in 2019, Rebecca was the Choral Music director and K-12 Unified Arts department leader in Harvard, MA.
-Rebecca currently owns an online music school (Rebecca Strutt Music School), where she teaches private voice and piano lessons globally.
-She is also on staff as the music theatre voice teacher at IADA Secondary performing arts high school in Oakville, ON.
+Rebecca Strutt holds a Doctorate in Music Education from Liberty University and a Master in Music Education from Boston University, specializing in secondary choral music and the performing arts.
+Rebecca has significant experience conducting and educating choirs of all ages.
+Before moving to Ontario in 2019, Rebecca was the Choral Music director and K-12 Unified Arts department leader in Harvard, MA and an adjunct professor of music teaching vocal pedagogy, vocal performance, and music theory.
+Rebecca currently maintains a robust private voice studio and is on staff as an adjunct professor at Redeemer University in Ancaster, ON.